oceaness/dock-rpi-rtsp-matrix/conf/README.md

 It is disabled by default.

 ### Number of visible feeds - `on_screen`
-The `on_screen` option allows you to specify how many video feeds you want visible on screen at one time.
+The `on_screen` option allows you to adjust how many video feeds you want visible on the monitor.
 There are 3 matrices that can be configured automatically, these are shown below.

-The default value is 1, which equates to 1 full-screen feed and no matrix.
+The default value is the number of feeds in your feeds.conf file.

 <pre>
        4 windows                            6 windows                              9 windows